Everyone

 • taken unpaid leave of more than a week and this has moved forward their anniversary date for annual holidays entitlement, or

-• they’ve, at some time, received pay for their annual holidays on a pay-as-you-go basis.
+• at some time, received pay for their annual holidays on a pay-as-you-go basis.

 Pay-as-you-go annual holiday payments

-If this is the case, your employer must:
+If this is the case, their employer must:

 Before a closedown starts (or, in their normal pay cycle, if this has been agreed in their employment agreement), they must be paid an additional 8% of their gross earnings up to the closedown date, from: